Fact sheet: Biodegradation—Sediments

 Applications to sites in northern regions

-• enhanced biodegradation (Horowitz and Atlas, 1977), where a natural shift in microbial populations toward leaded-gasoline-tolerant microorganisms was observed after a fuel spill in a freshwater lake.
-Biodegradation was enhanced by adding nutrients and bacterial inoculation resulting in significantly reduced residual hydrocarbons
+• Enhanced biodegradation (Horowitz and Atlas 1977), where a natural shift in microbial populations toward leaded-gasoline-tolerant microorganisms was observed after a fuel spill in a freshwater lake.
+Biodegradation was enhanced by adding nutrients and bacterial inoculation, significantly reducing residual hydrocarbons.

 Treatment type